-- Expand the evidence of promise from previous studies to provide more rigorous measures of the strength of the STEM education innovation or approach to achieve its intended outcomes through efficacy or effectiveness studies. - Proposals for Impact Studies should provide: - > a clear description of the STEM education innovation or approach to be tested and a compelling rationale for examining its impact including: - the problem the STEM education innovation or approach is attempting to address; - how the STEM education innovation or approach is different from other approaches to the problem; and - why the STEM education innovation or approach is appropriate for an efficacy or effectiveness study.
+- Expand the evidence of promise from previous studies to provide more rigorous evidence of the strength of the STEM education innovation or approach to achieve its intended outcomes through efficacy (ideal conditions) or effectiveness (normal conditions) studies. - Proposals for Impact Studies should provide: - clear description of the STEM education innovation or approach to be tested and a compelling rationale for examining its impact including: - the problem the STEM education innovation or approach is attempting to address; - how the STEM education innovation or approach is an improvement over other approaches to the problem; and, - why the STEM education innovation or approach is appropriate and well-suited for an efficacy or effectiveness study.